nasa/openmct/docs/src/guide/index.md

   to be overridden by other bundles, but persistence adapters may wish to consume this constant in order to provide persistence for that space.

-The following configuration constants are recognized by Open MCT Web bundles:
+The following configuration constants are recognized by Open MCT bundles:
 * Common UI elements - `platform/commonUI/general`
     * `THEME`: A string identifying the current theme symbolically.
 Individual stylesheets (the `stylesheets` extension category) may specify an optional